empty baby nursery after a stillbirth

 You can find the post in its entirety here.

-Also, if you’re looking for pregnancy loss cards, these ones from Dr. Jessica Zucker go above and beyond the usual clichés if you want to check ’em out.
+Also, if you’re looking for pregnancy loss cards, these ones from Dr. Jessica Zucker go above and beyond the usual clichés if you want to check ’em out and the Pregnancy Loss Support Box from Hello Postpartum is tastefully done.

 pregnancy loss card